c0wsaysmoo/plane-tracker-rgb-pi/README.md

 I'm on Reddit under a new name [**Fit-Garbage-2259**](https://old.reddit.com/user/fit-garbage-2259)

+seems there is an issue with the flight radar api waiting to see if it comes back

 # Project Overview

 This project is based on [Colin Waddell's work](https://github.com/ColinWaddell/its-a-plane-python), with some additional features I’ve added.